Package 'mwana'

 age Age in months, typically estimated using local event calendars

-weight Weight (kg)
+weight Weight in kilograms

-height Height (cm)
+height Height in centimetres

-edema Edema, "n" = no, "y" = yes
+edema Edema; "n" = no edema, "y" = with edema

-muac Mid-upper arm circumference (mm)
+muac Mid-upper arm circumference in millimetres

 Source